Binkai-Liu/Binkai-Liu.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Hong Kong University of Science and Technology (Guangzhou), 2027
+* M.Phil in Hong Kong University of Science and Technology (Guangzhou), 2027
-* B.S. in Hong Kong University of Science and Technology (Guangzhou), 2023
+* B.Eng. in Hong Kong University of Science and Technology (Guangzhou), 2023

 Work experience
 ======